raspberrypilearning/mandala/en/step_10.md

-## What next?
+## What can you do now?

-If you are following the [Further Scratch](https://projects.raspberrypi.org/en/pathways/further-scratch) pathway, you can move on to the [Swarms, schools, and flocks](https://projects.raspberrypi.org/en/projects/swarms-schools-flocks) project.
+Continue the [Further Scratch](https://projects.raspberrypi.org/en/pathways/further-scratch) pathway, with the [Swarms, schools, and flocks](https://projects.raspberrypi.org/en/projects/swarms-schools-flocks) project.
 In this project, you will make a game that uses clones to make a simulation of a group of animals.

 --- print-only ---